gileck/kickstart-2017/projects/stokr/README.md

 * The Up/Down arrows decides the order of the displayed stock.

-### Filter Section
+### Filter Panel
 #### Components
 * Filter inputs
 * Apply button

 #### Behavior
-* By default, this section is collapsed and opens when clicking on the filter button in the header.
+* By default, this panel is collapsed and opens when clicking on the filter button in the header.

 * Filter the stocks by the following criteria:
 - By Symbol/Name: a single input that filters on both symbol and name (at least one must be satisfied to display the stock).